 ABOUT THE GRADUATE STUDENT RA FELLOW ROLE

 The two RA-ships, when available, are advertised and open to applications from current UofT graduate students from any department.
-The RA-ships will be awarded at the discretion of the Director, who may consult returning RAs, administrators, or faculty members when shortlisting candidates.
+The RA-ships will be awarded at the discretion of the Director, who may consult current RAs, administrators, or faculty members when shortlisting candidates.
 Only candidates whose research, background, and commitments align with the mission of CGDS to support justice-oriented anti-ableist research, promote global anticolonial disability studies, and advance disability access will be considered.
 The RAs play an important role in acting as spokespersons for CGDS and executing core activities of the life of the Centre.

 The CGDS Graduate Student RA Fellows work closely with the Director of CGDS, and are tasked with fostering the intellectual life of CGDS amongst affiliates and broader community by organizing and running biweekly core lab meetings, and assisting with programming and events.